pantheon-systems/documentation/source/content/guides/drupal-9-migration/04-integrated-composer-convert-custom.md

     git diff origin/master upstream/master -- pantheon.yml
     ```

-1. View & test the Multidev
+1. View and test the Multidev environment.

   ![Example of Custom Upstream Git URL](../../../images/custom-upstream-git-url.png)

 ## Final Deployment

-Merge the code and files from the Multidev environment to the dev environment.
+Merge the code and files from the Multidev environment to the Dev environment.

 1. Merge the `composerify` branch on the Custom Upstream into the `master` branch and push: